 - Pride in our work: writing, handwriting, presentation and spelling improvements.

 - Ensuring all pupils make good to outstanding progress from their starting points (differentiation) which will be clearly evidenced in books (next steps) and assessment records.

-- Leaders and staff at all levels rigorously reviewing outcomes across the curriculum to ensure improvement.
+- Leaders and staff at all levels rigorously reviewing outcomes across the curriculum to ensure improvement and the highest standards.